ColleagueRiley/X11-Drag-n-Drop/README.md

     break;
 ```

-Now, `XGetWindowpropery` can be used to get the selection data.
+`XGetWindowpropery` can be used to get the selection data.

 ```c
 char* data;